albertattard/java-boot-camp/05 - Objects.md

     final LightBox a = new Box();
     ```

+    This is discussed further in the [instanceof and cast operators section](#instanceof-and-cast-operators).

 1. Add the ability to add an item's id (of type `long`) to the `LightBox`.